Starting hands are the two-hole cards you are being dealt. These cards are crucial in determining the strength of your hand.

 - Suited connectors such as 910s, 89s, 78s, and 76s

-Understanding the hierarchy of starting hands can significantly enhance your decision-making process during gameplay, whether online, in a casino, or a prestigious tournament.
+Understanding the hierarchy of starting hands can significantly enhance your decision-making process during gameplay, whether online, in a casino, or in a prestigious tournament.

 Frequently Asked Questions

-What is the best-starting hand in poker?
+What is the best starting hand in poker?

-The best-starting hand in Texas Hold'em is Pocket Aces (AA).
+The best starting hand in Texas Hold'em is Pocket Aces (AA).

 How many poker hands do you start with?